course-details-portlet

 Further on evaluation

-The final grade is based on an oral exam.
+The final grade is based on a final home exam, written exam.
 In order to take the exam an obligatory written report must be handed in and approved.

 Course materials